 A Brick by Any Other Name

 The idea is simple.
 The misshapen half chicken is seasoned and then pressed as flat as possible under a weight.
-I use steak/bacon weights common in coffee shops.
-The steady pressure equalizes the distribution of heat.
-Cooks are always in a hurry, and they tend to over-use them–pressing down to accelerate the cooking.
+I use steak/bacon weights common in coffee shops and readily available on line.
+The steady pressure equalizes the transference of heat.
+Cooks are always in a hurry and they tend to over-use them–pressing down to accelerate the cooking.
 This squeezes out juices, but does little else.
 Let the weight do the work.

 Sous vide process the chicken @